G/O Media: History

 Gizmodo, with the website's entire staff, was purchased by the European digital media company Keleops Media on June 4, 2024.
 The Daily Beast noted that "with the sale of Gizmodo, G/O Media no longer owns the brands that made up the G and O of its name.
 The company's dwindling portfolio at that time consisted only of the business news site Quartz, the African-American culture outlet The Root, the gaming site Kotaku, the gearhead publication Jalopnik, and the commerce site The Inventory.
 Jalopnik was acquired by Static Media in October 2024.
+Also in October 2024, G/O Media filed a lawsuit against Paste Media, alleging a breach in contract from the sale of Jezebel and Splinter.

 The Inventory and Quartz were sold to Redbrick in April 2025.
 Kotaku was sold to Keleops in July 2025.
 This sale left G/O Media with only one outlet, The Root.
 The New York Times reported that Spanfeller stated it had "became clear to our investors that it was time to move on", which was an allusion "to a series of challenges that have faced the digital media industry in recent years".
 Spanfeller also commented that they wanted "to find a buyer for The Root" but that G/O Media "will exit having increased shareholder value".
 Adweek explained that G/O Media began "pursuing individual buyers after abandoning its search for a portfolio-wide acquisition" and this "move reflected both strategic necessity and a grim outlook for digital publishing, where traffic has declined and monetization models face growing pressure".

 The company's last digital outlet, The Root, was sold to Ashley Allison's company Watering Hole Media in October 2025.